decretist/Dissertation/Chapter3/chapter3.markdown

 [3] Noonan, “Gratian Slept Here.”

-[4] Noonan identifies Odofredus as the source for associating Gratian with Saints Felix and Nabor Noonan, , 148; but cf. R. W. Southern, *Scholastic Humanism and the Unification of Europe*, vol. 1 (Oxford, UK ; Cambridge, Mass., USA: Blackwell, 1995), 286n5.
+[4] Noonan identifies Odofredus as the source for associating Gratian with Saints Felix and Nabor.
+Noonan, , 148; but cf. R. W. Southern, *Scholastic Humanism and the Unification of Europe*, vol. 1 (Oxford, UK ; Cambridge, Mass., USA: Blackwell, 1995), 286n5.
 Southern draws attention to an inscription found in a Geneva manuscript of the